 - Selling wholesale – If you’re selling to businesses for example, some might prefer to buy only from a large supplier.
 This is more complicated than direct selling, since you have to think about the supply relationship, how you set prices, and choosing the right wholesaler.

-- Telesales or online sales – This is a good way of selling to repeat customers, who you have already built a relationship with and who trust your business.
+- Telesales or online sales – This is a good way of selling to repeat customers, who you have already built a relationship with and who trust.
 Using the telephone means that you can still have contact with the customer to help the relationship develop.